Your solution to permanent hair removal.

 Does electrolysis hurt?

 Sensitivity differs between individuals, however, in most cases electrolysis is tolerable.
-Some clients describe the sensation as a pinch or a sting.
+Some clients describe the sensation as a flash of heat or a sting.
 The settings can be adjusted to ensure efficacy of treatment and comfort for each client.
 Your electrologist is trained to work within the comfort tolerance of her patients.
 Don’t hesitate to let her know what you are feeling.

 Is electrolysis permanent?